DBCDK/bibdkcaptcha/README.txt

 Dependencies:
 The basic CAPTCHA module has no dependencies, nothing special is required.
 The bibdkcaptcha.module relies on the CAPTCHA module and the image_captcha module

+Description for each language is set in the modules CAPTCHA admin interface